MontelioneLab/AISAR/README.md

 ```
    working directory: NMRdata
    > python ../../scripts/runRPF.py control_RPF ../ESmodels rpfESmodels
+   * Runtime: seconds for one model)
    need to set the RPFcommand in the runRPF.py script
    > python ../../scripts/getRPF.py rpfESmodels > rpf.sc
 ```
+   Runtime: mintues to hours for 6000 models, depends on the size of the protein sequence
    output: NMRdata/rpfESmodels and NMRdata/rpf.sc

 - getpLDDT.py: calculate <pLDDT> scores for all models, and write to file pLDDT.sc